Iuliu Farkaș: Club career

 Farkaș was born on 8 September 1923 in Petroșani, Romania and began playing junior-level football in 1930 at local club Jiul.
 He started his senior career during the 1940–41 Divizia B season, helping Jiul get promoted to Divizia A, contributing with six goals scored.

 In 1941, he joined Hungarian side, Ferencvárosi where he made his Nemzeti Bajnokság I debut on 6 September 1942 when coach Lajos Dimény used him the entire match in a 3–3 draw against Salgótarjáni BTC.
 His following game in the competition took place in February 1943, scoring a goal in a 8–2 win over Kolozsvári AC, and a week later, he netted once in a 4–0 victory against Törekvés SE.
 During his spell with The Greens, Farkaș won two Magyar Kupa.
 Afterwards he spent the 1943–44 season at Kolozsvári AC in the same league.

 In 1944, Farkaș returned to Romania, playing for Rapid București for a short while.
 Then he joined Carmen București where on 25 August 1946 he made his Divizia A debut in a 3–1 away win against his former side, Jiul Petroșani in which he netted one goal.
 He scored a personal record of 14 goals until the end of the season.
 Afterwards, Farkaș went for one season at Ciocanul București who merged with Carmen in order to create Dinamo București.
 On 21 August 1948 he scored four goals in Dinamo's 4–1 win over his former side, Jiul.
 He would also score two doubles in two draws against rivals CCA București.

 In 1951, Farkaș went back to hometown club, Jiul where he spent several successful seasons, earning the nickname "Picior de aur" (Golden Foot).
 The highlights were four goals netted in a 5–0 win over Știința Timișoara and a hat-trick in a 3–3 draw against his former club, Dinamo.
-His last Divizia A appearance took place on 13 March 1955 in a 0–0 draw against Locomotiva Constanța, having a total of 151 matches with 75 goals scored in the competition.
+His last Divizia A appearance took place on 13 March 1955 in a 0–0 draw against Locomotiva Constanța, totaling 151 matches with 75 goals in the competition.
 Farkaș ended his career in 1956 after playing one season in Divizia B for Minerul Lupeni.